You are part of the Heart shoal!

 Why?

-Less plastic in the Ocean, less chemical runoff from industry, less pressure on the electricity being used in production and disposal.
-Less waste means a lessened effect on all of the natural systems of our planet – that can only be a good thing.
+The fashion industry contributes 10% of global carbon emissions!
+Less pressure on the electricity being used in the production and disposal of fashion means a lessened effect on all of the natural systems of our planet.

 How?

-Try just investing in one good quality item a month.
-These will last longer.
+Try just investing in one good quality item a month that will last longer.
 If you are having a wardrobe cull, make sure you either recycle or donate your old clothes.
-If you must shop till you drop, try buying some pre-loved items, charity shops are a great place to start, not only are you supporting some great work, you are saving the Ocean too!
-Share your successes on social media, use #thinkocean!

 Step 5: Think about what you eat